Find amazing and healthy recipes at kulinarian.com

 2Add the beef and pork and break up with the back of a wooden spoon.
 Saute until cooked thoroughly, about 10 mins.

 3Raise heat to high and add the cooking wine.
 Bring to a boil and add the crushed tomatoes and the tomato sauce, bay leaf, basil and salt and pepper.
-Reduce heat to low, and stir often, about an hour to an hour and a half.
+Reduce heat to low, and stir often, about 45 minutes.
 Sauce will reduce and thicken slightly.

 4Remove the bay leaf and add the balsamic vinegar.
 Stir well, and taste for seasoning.

 We love this hearty sauce on a pasta that can hold its own against it, like pappardelle, bucatini or even gnocchi (mmm, gnocchi bolognese...).
 However, we made it with good ole spaghetti, because you can never go wrong with that.
 Whatever pasta you decide to try it on, just remember this: mangiare per vivere e non vivere per mangiare.